Rjmoodie/yardpass-upgrade/FEATURE_FIRST_ARCHITECTURE.md

-# YardPass Feature-First Architecture
+# Liventix Feature-First Architecture

 ## ✅ Complete Implementation

-YardPass now uses a **feature-first** file organization that groups all code by domain (feature) rather than by type (components, pages, hooks).
+Liventix now uses a **feature-first** file organization that groups all code by domain (feature) rather than by type (components, pages, hooks).

 ---